Ye to no longer buy Parler

 “Parler will continue to pursue future opportunities for growth and the evolution of the platform for our vibrant community,” Parler Technologies said in a statement.

 In October, Ye announced his plans to acquire Parler, a platform that offers minimal content moderation and caters to a right-wing audience.
 The announcement came after Ye was banned from Twitter over antisemitic posts.
-He has since regained access to his Twitter account, along with the owners of other previously banned accounts that were given access to the platform under changes by new CEO Elon Musk.
+He has since regained access to his Twitter account, along with other owners of previously banned accounts who have been allowed to return to the platform under changes by new CEO Elon Musk.

 The announcement of the decision to terminate the deal came the same day that Ye appeared on conspiracy theorist Alex Jones’s Infowars program and went on an antisemitic rant that included praise for Nazis and Adolf Hitler.